Green Ideas

 This transatlantic dialogue shows what the future of combating climate change needs to look like.
 It begins at the local and national levels, but to effect change it must also include effective international cooperation.
 This issue transcends borders, requiring a global fight—one in which a new age of global thinkers will have to emerge in order to address the issues that threaten the world in which we live.

-Chloe Laird
+Chloe Ladd

 Manager, Transatlantic Relations

-A recent graduate of Georgetown University’s Master of German and European Studies in the School of Foreign Service, her prior research heavily focused on issues related to Transatlantic security.
+A graduate of Georgetown University’s Master of German and European Studies in the School of Foreign Service, her focus was on France and its role in transatlantic security.
+She received her undergraduate degree in Spanish and International Relations at the University of Virginia.